Our islands have understandably earned the nicknames of

 “The Seashell Islands.”

-The islands are famous for their beach shelling, simply due to geography.
-By jutting out into the Gulf of Mexico, bent in a boomerang shape, the shorelines of Sanibel and Captiva provide a natural catch-all for millions of shells.
+Sanibel and Captiva Islands are famous for their beach shelling, simply due to geography.
+By jutting out into the Gulf of Mexico, bent in a boomerang shape, our shorelines provide a natural catch-all for millions of shells.

 There are about 275 species of shells that can be found in our shallow waters, each with distinctive characteristics, yet beautiful and unique in their own way.
 Gastropods (mollusks that have one shell) include Florida fighting conchs, lettered olives, lightning whelks and tulip shells.
 Bivalves (two-shelled mollusks) include calico scallops, calico clams, giant cockles and pen shells, to name a few.
 Some are elusive – such as the rare and treasured junonia – so join in the hunt and have some fun!